matrefeytontias/nKaruga-deprecated-Nspire-version-/README.md

 Ikaruga is a danmaku (*bullet hell*) SHMUP (SHoot-theM-UP) with a twist : enemy ships and your own ship can be of one of two polarities, light or darkness.
 Your own ship is different though : you are free to switch between both polarities, when enemy ships are stuck with the same polarity.
 When in light polarity mode, only darkness bullets hit you, and when in darkness polarity mode, only light bullets hit you.
 When you get hit by a bullet of the same polarity than you, the bullet is absorbed and fills your power gauge _(this feature is not implemented yet)_ instead of hurting you.

-When you fire at an enemy, there are two situations : either the bullet hitting the enemy is of the opposite polarity, in this case the bullet inflicts 2 damages instead of 1 ; or the bullet is of the same polarity, in this case the bullet only inflicts 1 damage but the enemy will fireback a lot of bullets of its own polarity when dying _(this feature is not implemented yet)_.
+When you fire at an enemy, there are two situations : either the bullet hitting the enemy is of the opposite polarity, in this case the bullet inflicts 2 damages instead of 1 ; or the bullet is of the same polarity, in this case the bullet only inflicts 1 damage but the enemy will fireback a lot of bullets of its own polarity when dying.

 Commands for this beta :
 * ESC    : fire